opensearch-project/documentation-website/_opensearch/snapshots/sm-api.md

 `notification.conditions.creation` | Boolean | Do you want notifications about snapshot creation?
 Optional.
 Default is `true`.
 `notification.conditions.deletion` | Boolean | Do you want notifications about snapshot deletion?
 Optional.
 Default is `false`.
 `notification.conditions.failure` | Boolean | Do you want notifications about creation or deletion failure?
 Optional.
 Default is `false`.
-`notification.conditions.time_limit_exceeded` | Boolean |Do you want notifications when snapshot creation took longer than time_limit?
+`notification.conditions.time_limit_exceeded` | Boolean |Do you want notifications when snapshot operations take longer than time_limit?
 Optional.
 Default is `false`.

 ## Get policies
 Introduced 2.1